defo10/interface-for-text-exploration-and-annotation/README.md

 ![uml class diagram](uml/components.png)

 The demo app is a React app.
 It uses `src/Data.js` to fetch the data and `src/Layout.js` to handle the layout of the page.
 The three.js visualization code is in `src/Projection.js`.
 The data is available as json files in the `public` folder.
-The data was created using a text processing pipeline developed at HCI lab of FU Berlin.
+The data was created using a text processing pipeline developed at HCC lab of FU Berlin.

 ## Viewing the demo page